 The Madidi Landscape, a protected area in Bolivia’s northwest La Paz Department, is home to more than 8,000 species of plants and more than 1,400 vertebrate species.
-In addition to its incredible biodiversity, the national park is home to 31 indigenous communities and overlaps with four indigenous territories (Tierras Comunitaria de Origen, TCOs): TCO San Jose de Uchupiamonas, TCO Tacana I, TCO Lecos de Apolo, and TCO lecos de Larecaja.
+In addition to its incredible biodiversity, the national park is home to 31 indigenous communities and overlaps with four indigenous territories (Tierras Comunitaria de Origen, TCOs): TCO San Jose de Uchupiamonas, TCO Tacana I, TCO Lecos de Apolo, and TCO Lecos de Larecaja.
 A series of political reforms and legislative developments throughout the 1990s and early 2000s recognized the multiethnic and multicultural population of Bolivia, establishing and strengthening the rights of indigenous peoples over the management of their lands and the sustainable use of the natural resources within their territories with respect for the values, beliefs, and customs of their cultures.
-In instances where protected lands overlap native community lands, the New Political Consistution of the State protects the right of indigienous peoples to exercise autonomy in managing their lands, including natural, economic, and financial resources.
+In instances where protected lands overlap native community lands, the New Political Constitution of the State protects the right of indigenous peoples to exercise autonomy in managing their lands, including natural, economic, and financial resources.

 Photo: Death Road, Bolivia